JasonDnfkr/testgit/English.md

 ### 南京大学

 Nanjing University is a super cool university located in Nanjing, China.
 It's got a really rich history and culture and it is one of China's top universities.
-They're especially great in fields like math, physics, astronomy and computer science.
+It's especially great in fields like math, physics, astronomy and computer science.
 The campus is really nice and has everything you need for studying and living.